Rumba is also called the “ballroom-rumba”. It’s common to see dancers performing this dance in social dance and in international competitions.

 - Dance classes are a great way to meet new people and make new friends

-- Your self-esteem and confidence will get a boost
+- Your self-esteem and confidence will get a boost!

 Take a look at some Fred Astaire students Rumba dancing:

-Spice up Your Life by Learning to Rumba!
+Spice up Your Life with Rumba Lessons!

 Ready to learn to Rumba?
 Give us a call at (919) 872-0111 or fill out the contact form below to schedule your first lesson!
 (New to Fred Astaire Dance Studio in Raleigh?
 Take advantage of our new student special!)